RobertoRDT/SanTeobaldo/README.md

 # SanTeobaldo
-XML documents for the S. Teobaldo Life edition project.
+This repo contains the XML documents for the S. Teobaldo Life edition project.